Alberto da Veiga Guignard

 Alberto da Veiga Guignard also known as Alberto Guignard or Guignard (25 February 1896 — 25 June 1962) was a Brazilian painter who became renowned for his depictions of the landscapes of Minas Gerais.

+He is the Patron of the 50th chair of the Brazilian Academy of Fine Arts.

 Guignard was born in Nova Friburgo in the state of Rio de Janeiro.
 He was born with a cleft lip and palate.
 Guignard's father died when he was a child.
 His mother remarried and moved with Alberto to Germany to be with her new husband Louis von Schilgen, a baron.

 In Europe, Guignard began studying painting at the age of 11 and continued his studies for the next 22 years.
 He attended the Academy of Fine Arts in Munich, where he studied with Herman Groeber and Adolf Engeler and visited Florence.

 After he returned to Brazil in 1929, he became an examplar of Brazilian Modernist painting alongside Candido Portinari, Ismael Nery and Cícero Dias.